locustio/locust/docs-md/contributing_guide.md

    # uv sync --group build --group test
    ```

-   Alternatively, you can use Hatch directly (also used in the project):
+   Alternatively, you can use Hatch directly (also used in the project):ł

    ```bash
    # Install hatch if you don't have it
    pip install hatch